Pakistani singer pours his heart out for Covid-hit India

 While many artistes use music to promote peace, love, Hashmi’s song is on a different level, it talks about harmony and brotherhood.
 The song, being played on his official YouTube channel, has received a tremendous response from all around the world.

-The talented singer said he has always dreamt of becoming an ambassador of peace between Pakistan and India and he has taken a step towards that with his music.
+Hashmi said he has always dreamt of becoming an ambassador of peace between Pakistan and India and he has now taken a step towards that with his music.

 “I might be a random boy from Lahore, but I believe through my music I can spread the message of peace across the border and I’m also expecting them to reciprocate in the same way.
 I feel humbled to know my message of love and peace in my song is now being spread across the world and I am also glad to know that Pakistan is being seen as a peace-loving nation,” Hashmi said.